Chana Dal Recipe (Punjabi Style)

 * Percent Daily Values are based on a 2000 calorie diet.

-This Chana Dal recipe post from the archives, first published on March 2013 has been republished and updated on 15 July 2022.
+This Chana Dal recipe from the archives was first published on March 2013.
+It has been updated on November 2024.

 Share This Recipe: